CSpanias/cspanias.github.io/_posts/2024-03-19-HTB - Cascade.md

 k�*KnZ�
 ```

-There is a [way](https://github.com/frizb/PasswordDecrypts) to decrypt TigerVNC password via Metasploit:
+There is a [way](https://github.com/frizb/PasswordDecrypts) to decrypt TigerVNC passwords via Metasploit:

 ```bash
 $ msfconsole -q